 DESIGN AND LOOKS

-Levoit LV-H135 looks attractive from all directions.
+Levoit LV-H135 looks attractive from any angle its looked at from.
 Its console looks cool with a shiny black material illuminated with LEDs.
 The touch buttons are also situated on the top face of the air purifier.
 A novel design of the air quality indicator ring on the console is likeable too.
 You can adjust the brightness of this Air quality feedback LED ring as well.

 Levoit LV-H135 carries forward the 360° air-intake approach.
 No change here.
 Although the body is cuboid, the filter is still cylindrical.